convisoappsec/conviso-docs/docs/integrations/gitlab.md

 ## Code Review

 After choosing the strategy used to send deploys to Code Review, it is possible to create a specific job for this action in the GitLab pipeline.
-The prerequisites for executing this functionality are the configurations made previously (definition of the ```FLOW_API_KEY``` and ```FLOW_PROJECT_CODE``` variables).
+The prerequisites for executing this functionality are the configurations made previously (definition of the ```CONVISO_API_KEY``` and ```CONVISO_PROJECT_CODE``` variables).
 Below are the code snippets from the ```.gitlab-ci.yml``` file that illustrates the creation of exclusive jobs for the code review deployment.

 **With TAGS, sorted by timestamp**